Aakashverma1998/BMI-Calculator/README.md

 # BMI-Calculator
 In this BMI(Body Mass & Index) Calculator.
-I have created with html,css and javascript.Basically body mass index shows current health status.
+I have created with HTML, CSS, and javascript.
+Basically, the body mass index shows the current health status.